ForcedHail/NFL-Score-Estimator/README.md

 # NFL-Score-Estimator

+This project uses web-scraping methods from profootballreference to gather data for teams and players, and was all written in Python.

 Entering 1 initially takes 2 user's inputs of abbreviations for NFL teams and a year and estimates a score and each team's passing and rushing yards for a theoretical game between the teams based on their past performances in the given season.
 These are the abbreviations for all 32 NFL teams.
 Type exactly the 3 letter abbreviation, case sensitively:
 - crd (Cardinals)